 The endless parade of problems has left me feeling like I don’t belong to the human race.
 After all, our purpose for being is to reproduce.

-As of late, I’ve begun to suspect that a diagnosis of the depression years ago was wrong; that I was reacting to hormonal imbalance – and still am.
+I’ve begun to suspect that a diagnosis of the depression years ago was wrong; that I was reacting to hormonal imbalance – and still am.
 I’ve been suffering night sweats for about a year now, often sweating through five shirts per night.
-I did try the testosterone smear after the KS diagnosis but the side effects were awful so I quit.
+I did try the testosterone smear after the KS diagnosis but the side effects were awful, so I quit.
 At this point, I’m weaning myself off of antidepressants, experiencing highs and lows – or I should say, lows and not-so lows.